adriantich/DnoisE/README.md

 ## __An open source parallelizable alternative to Unoise__
 by Adrià Antich (CEAB-CSIC, Center of Advanced Studies of Blanes)

 Here we present a new program to denoise sequence data sets from Illumina using parameter d (distance) corrected (optionally) according to the entropy of each codon position.
 DnoisE is a denoising software that uses the Unoise algorithm (Edgar 2016) to detect incorrect sequences from PCR and sequencing errors.
 The incorrect (“daughter”) sequences are merged with the correct “mother” sequence.
 For coding sequences where the entropy of each codon position is highly variable, a correction is advisable to avoid merging correct sequences that have changes in position 3 of the codons (highly variable in nature).
 DnoisE has been tested with the Leray fragment of the COI barcode region in Antich et al. (2021).
-For sequence comparision, Levenshtein distance is calculated as d value.
-However, when entropy correction is aplied Levenshtein distance is not valid as far as difference position is needed.
-Only sequences with modal sequence lenght are used when performing this correction.

 Pros of DnoisE versus Unoise:

-1 - DnoisE can weight distances depending on the codon position of nucleotides where changes occur, based on entropy values of each codon position.
+1 - DnoisE can weight distances depending on the codon position of nucleotides where changes occur, based on entropy values of each codon position or any other user-settable measure of variability.

 2 - DnoisE algorithm is parallelizable leading to high computational speed depending on computational hardware.
 It is a very good option if a multicore computer is available.